mlochbaum/BQN/doc/range.md

 ## List range

-When the argument is a list of numbers, the result is an array of lists.
+When `𝕩` is a list of numbers, the result is an array of lists.

         ↕ 2‿3‿4

-This array, which contains all possible choices of one natural number less than each element of `𝕩`, can also be produced using Range on numbers only, along with [Table](map.md#table) (`⌜`).
+This array, which contains all possible choices of a natural number below each element of `𝕩`, can also be produced using Range on numbers only, along with [Table](map.md#table) (`⌜`).

         (<⟨⟩) ∾⌜´ ↕¨ 2‿3‿4